msorins/park-park-go/README.md

 # Idea
 Share your parking spot, earn credits or use your own credits to park in other people personal parking spot.

+It was build as a solution to solve one of the biggest problems that cities encounter: 'not having enough parking spots'.
+Due to the fact that a lot of people live in close proximity to the city center and are away the most part of their day (for example, with a 9 to 5 job), during that time, the owner of the parking place could easily rent his/her spot, the situation being a win win.

 # Technologies used

 ### Mobile: